-While the cumulative projects list establishes proposed, approved and reasonably foreseeable renewable energy projects to consider in combination with the proposed Seville Solar Farm Complex, the cumulative setting varies for each environmental factor.
-The cumulative setting is established specific to each environmental factor based on the nature and extent of the resource or issue.
+While the cumulative projects list establishes proposed, approved and reasonably foreseeable renewable energy projects to consider in combination with the proposed Seville 4 Solar, the cumulative setting varies for each environmental factor.
+The cumulative setting is formulated specific to each environmental factor based on the nature and extent of the resource or issue.
 Some environmental factors such as hazards and hazardous materials may be highly localized.
-In contrast, environmental factors demonstrate both aspects as is the case of geology and soils (e.g. site-specific soils and regional geologic and seismic conditions).
+In contrast, environmental factors such as air quality and seismicity may be regional in nature.
+Still, some environmental factors demonstrate both aspects as is the case of geology and soils (e.g. site-specific soils and regional geologic and seismic conditions).
 In most cases, a geographic scope (in miles from the project site, or as determined based on a natural or jurisdictional boundary) is identified.

-When considering cumulative impacts, the analysis examines whether the overall long-term impacts of all such projects would be cumulatively significant and whether the projects would cause a "cumulatively considerable" (and thus significant) incremental contribution to any such cumulatively significant impacts (CEQA Guidelines Sections 15064(h),15065(c), 15130(a), 15130(b), and 15355(b)).
+When considering cumulative impacts, the analysis examines whether the overall long-term impacts of all such projects would be cumulatively significant and whether the projects would cause a "cumulatively considerable" (and thus significant) incremental contribution to any such cumulatively significant impacts (CEQA Guidelines Sections 15064(h),15065(c), 151January 2018(a), 151January 2018(b), and 15355(b)).

 To fulfill these two levels of analysis, the Project is assessed with regard to its incremental contribution to anticipated cumulative impacts within a geographic scope that extends beyond the Project area.
 The geographic scope is determined for each individual issue area based on the factors most appropriate to the resource area (e.g. the Salton Sea Air Basin would be the geographic scope for analyzing cumulative air quality impacts).
 The next level of analysis determines if the Project's incremental contribution to any significant cumulative impacts from all projects is itself significant (i.e. "cumulatively considerable").